Julius Malema: "Shoot the Boer" song: 2010–2022

-Hate speech conviction

-After several delays, a hate speech complaint against Malema, lodged by Afriforum in 2010, reached trial in 2011.
-Among the witnesses who testified in Malema's defence was ANC stalwart Winnie Madikizela-Mandela.
+A hate speech complaint against Malema, lodged by Afriforum in 2010, reached trial in 2011.
+Among the witnesses who testified in Malema's defence was Winnie Madikizela-Mandela.
 On 12 September 2011, Malema was convicted of hate speech.
 The ruling carried no criminal penalty but Malema was required to pay costs.

-Hate speech acquittal

-In 2020, Afriforum again sued Malema in the Equality Court in connection with his singing "Dubul' ibhunu", as well as another struggle song called "Biza a ma'firebrigate".
-In the years between the two cases, the Constitutional Court had made significant bounds in its jurisprudence on hate speech, superseding the 2011 judgement.
+In 2020, Afriforum again sued Malema in the Equality Court in connection with his singing "Kill the boer", as well as another struggle song called "Biza a ma'firebrigate".
+In the years between the two cases, the Constitutional Court had made significant bounds in its jurisprudence on hate speech, superseding the 2011 judgment.
 In November 2022, the court dismissed Afriforum's complaint, finding that Malema's singing the song did not constitute hate speech.
 The court accepted Malema's argument that the lyrics should not be interpreted literally but in their proper historical context as a statement of resistance to land dispossession.